 If you don’t check what you have then you won’t know what you’ve got.
 This can apply to so many areas of your life.
 Whether you are buying groceries, tools, clothes or toiletries.
-If you don’t know what you own then you will waste money buying duplicates.
+If you don’t know what you actually own then there’s a risk of wasting money buying duplicates.

 I’ve lost count of the times we have ended up with 3 bottles of sauce or 6 shower gels.
 All because I didn’t check my stock before making a shopping list.
 I have even bought a whole new wardrobe of Summer clothes for Daisy before finding a box full of things in storage.